gottipati/boston_housing/README.md

 - [matplotlib](http://matplotlib.org/)

-This project contains three files:
+This project contains four files:

 - `boston_housing.ipynb`: This is the main file where all the code is written to predict the accurate housing price in Boston.
 -  `report.html`: This file is HTML representation of actual code and easy to access through web browser